babelouest/glewlwyd/docs/OIDC.md

 If this is set to true, clients will be allowed to use the resource parameter during `/auth` or `/token` requests.
 If this is set to false, the resource parameter will be ignored, and the `aud` claim will be set to the scope list.
 If there's no resource parameter, the `aud` claim will be set to the scope list as well.

-### Allow to change resource indicator on access token refresh

-If this is set to true, client will be allowed to change the resource parameter while refreshing an access token.

 ### Resource list by scope

 For all scopes, you can specify a list of allowed resources available.